mpv-player/mpv/DOCS/man/en/options.rst

     :2: proportional to movie width
     :3: proportional to movie diagonal (default)

---subfont-blur=<0-8>
-    Sets the font blur radius (default: 2).

---subfont-encoding=<value>
-    Sets the font encoding.
-When set to 'unicode', all the glyphs from the font file will be rendered and unicode will be used (default: unicode).

---subfont-osd-scale=<0-100>
-    Sets the autoscale coefficient of the OSD elements (default: 4).

---subfont-outline=<0-8>
-    Sets the font outline thickness (default: 2).

 --subfont-text-scale=<0-100>
     Sets the subtitle text autoscale coefficient as percentage of the screen size (default: 3.5).